Table of Contents

 From 971 to 931 BC, Solomon reigned as King of Israel.
 He was widely regarded as the wisest and the wealthiest man who ever lived.

 Early in his life, Solomon perceives his need for wisdom.
 During the time he became king, Solomon asked God for wisdom rather than the sale of riches or possessions (2 Chronicles 1:7-12).
 He studied, taught, judged, and wrote.
 Kings and leaders from other nations visited Jerusalem to learn from him and apply the wisdom to their services to the nation.

 What was King Solomon Known for?

 Solomon was already known for many things.
 Aside from wealth and wisdom, he was also known for his writings.
 He also rendered his services to build God’s new temple in Jerusalem.
-But, he was also known with many wives and promoted signs of idolatry.
+But, he was also known for many wives and promoted signs of idolatry.

 His connection with God